 Add Your Photo & Embellish

-Now that all your square are placed down its time to add embellishments and your photo.
+Now that all your squares are placed down it’s time to add embellishments and your photo.

 Place your 4×6 photo onto the patterned paper mat (4.25 inches x 6.25 inches) and then place it onto the cardstock mat (4.5 inches x 6.5 inches).